databrickslabs/mosaic/docs/source/api/spatial-functions.rst

 ****
 .. function:: st_y(col)

-    Returns the y coordinate of the input geometry.
+    Returns the y coordinate of the centroid point of the input geometry.

     :param col: Geometry
     :type col: Column